nixonwalcer-cpu/Bunker-buddies/proposal.md

         Examples:
-            -Hunger meter, need to go back main room to eat -Certain items to help with certain tasks -End goal : compelet all tasks in buncker well surviving
+            -Hunger meter, need to go back main room to eat -Certain items to help with certain tasks -A "main room" or a "storage room" where items and food are located -End goal : compelet all tasks in buncker well surviving

 ~Both: